adriangb/di/README.md

 - Lifetimes for generator context managers (i.e. an AsyncExitStack for each scope)
 - Concurrency for sync function by executing them in a ThreadPool

-The goal of this mini-project is to try to generalize FastAPI's dependency injection framework, hopefully to fold back into FastAPI
+The goal of this mini-project is to try to generalize FastAPI's dependency injection framework, hopefully to fold back into FastAPI.

 Sample: